Exam Week Policies

 8. First-Year Foreign Language and Calculus: Rooms for these examinations will be available three weeks prior to the end of the term.

 9. Multi Section Exams: The periods from 3:00-5:00 p.m.
 Wednesday and from 6:00-8:00 p.m.
 Monday, Tuesday and Thursday are reserved for the scheduling of common final examinations for courses with multiple sections.
-Instructors or departments may request a multi-section exam by emailing the Associate Registrar and this request must be made prior to the start of the term.
+Instructors or departments may request a multi-section exam by completing the on-line request form prior to the start of the term.
+Requests made after the term begins will not be considered.
 Faculty will receive a confirmation email when the multi-section exam date/time/location been scheduled.
 All final exam date/time/location should be published on the course syllabus and adhere to the final examination policies of the college noted here as well as meet the policies in the Faculty Handbook.
 Students scheduled for three or more final examinations in one day because of a multiple section examination may petition the College Registrar to be released from that final.
 Such students must be given the option of a make-up examination (or other suitable arrangement) by the instructor of the department giving the multiple section final examination.

 10. Hourly Periods: Sections meeting during hourly periods, including labs, should consult their instructor regarding the time of their final exam.
 Some hourly period courses will have their final exam at the scheduled time of the closest corresponding period (i.e. an 8:30 a.m. hourly class meeting on Tuesdays corresponds with 8:30 class, both beginning at 8:30 a.m.) or meet the guidelines for module course exams below.

-11. Module Courses: Courses that meet for fewer than 10 weeks may, upon the discretion of the instructor, give a final examination during the 10-week term or at the conclusion of the course.
+11. Module Courses: Courses that meet for fewer than 14 weeks may, upon the discretion of the instructor, give a final examination during the 14-week term or at the conclusion of the course.
 This alternate final exam time will be listed in the syllabus, or the exam will be given according to the published annual schedule.

 12. Senior Inquiry & Independent/Directed Study: Finals Week presentations that fall outside the scope of regular courses should be scheduled at a time that does not conflict with students' other scheduled final examinations/presentations and on a day when students do not have two or more other examinations/presentations already scheduled.